 Conclusively, one of the basic principles of cooperative societies is to educate, train, inform and as well as to consistently expose members to the dynamic social, economic and political environment of business.
 The effect of such training is to enable individual member always be in a position to take advantage of new innovations, knowledge or information which if implemented will positively influence the growth and development of the people and by implication, the societies.

-I will like to recommend Prime Asset Housing Cooperative Multi-purpose Society Limited, www.primecooperative.org.
-You can call 08059899748 for further enquiry.
+I will like to recommend Prime Asset Housing Cooperative Multi-purpose Society Limited, www.primecooperative.org You can call 08059899748 for further inquiry.